 MAY 9 - 17, 2023

-WINTER AND SPRING IS THE MOST MAGICAL TIME OF THE YEAR around Svalbard and Spitsbergen.
+WINTER AND SPRING IS A MAGICAL TIME OF YEAR around Svalbard and Spitsbergen.
 The landscapes are covered in snow and there is plenty of drift ice in the fjords and areas surrounding the islands.
 Our ship handles these conditions well and we will travel far out into the most remote and unique areas where we best can experience the Arctic nature and its impressive wildlife, of course including the polar bear.
 Hopefully we also encounter other animals, like walrus, seals, birds, and when we’re on land: arctic fox and reindeer.

 In May, spring is beginning to embrace the Arctic and the midnight sun shines around the clock.
 The landscapes are still covered in snow and there is usually plenty of drift ice in the fjords and areas surrounding the islands.
-The feeling out there is indescribable.

 ON OUR CHARMING EXPEDITION SHIP M/S FREYA we are comfortably accommodated.
 During the days, when conditions allow, we leave the ship with our three zodiacs to cruise around for even closer contact with the amazing life and nature, like ice bergs and glaciers, or take a walk on land or the ice.
 The meals onboard are prepared by our Swedish chef, and when it’s possible we can also enjoy a late-night barbeque on land or on deck.
 If someone would like to take a cool swim in the Arctic Ocean there’s a sauna on board where you can get warm afterwards.